surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 > From my experience working at [GreyOrange](https://www.greyorange.com/).
 Refactored my article a bit with help of GPT.

 I was working on a service with a senior engineer that did some light processing and produced events to Kafka in the background.
-The entire pipeline from service to kafka to downstream consumers had to be exactly-once, hence as part of work, I came across interesting producer configs, which I will discuss.
+This component was a part of broader pipeline that had to be exactly-once semantics.
+Hence as part of work, I came across interesting producer configs, which I will discuss.

 Although before that, a quick brush up of Kafka.
 I am assuming below Kafka configs, based on which I will discuss few things, pretty similar to a setup I was working on: